nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="cors-header-support"></a> CORS Header support

 The CORS headers are supported on search endpoints.
 Check [CORS Documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) for an explanation of CORS headers.
-Custom CORS request headers supported are Echo-Token, Authorization, Client-Id, CMR-Request-Id, X-Request-Id, CMR-Scroll-Id and CMR-Search-After.
+Custom CORS request headers supported are Authorization, Client-Id, CMR-Request-Id, X-Request-Id, CMR-Scroll-Id and CMR-Search-After.
 Custom response headers supported are CMR-Hits, CMR-Request-Id, X-Request-Id, CMR-Scroll-Id, CMR-Search-After, CMR-Timed-Out, CMR-Shapefile-Original-Point-Count and CMR-Shapefile-Simplified-Point-Count.

 #### <a name="query-parameters"></a> Query Parameters